jeromedalbert/jeromedalbert.github.io/source/_posts/2013-11-09-dead-simple-file-handling-in-ruby.markdown

 It's OK, it works.
 But you may think:
 "I'm in the 21<sup>st</sup> century goddammit.
-I just want to read/write in a file, spare me the details!
+I just want to read/write in a file, spare me the details!"

-Isn't Ruby supposed to be high level?
-Isn't Ruby supposed to be extremely terse?
-Isn't Ruby supposed to be super expressive as well?

-File writing and reading should be simple as hell, right?"

 Worry not, fellow citizen.
 Have a look at the code below.
 In all of these examples, Ruby automatically opens and closes the file.
 No need to think about it.